adhirajms/Forecasting-Grocery-Store-Sales/README.md

 # Forecasting Sales of Grocery Stores in Ecuador

-This project is a part of the Time Series Forecasting Class at the University of Chicago's Master in Science in Analytics Program.
+This project is a part of the Time Series Forecasting (MScA 31006) Class at the University of Chicago's Master in Science in Analytics Program.

 ## Project Intro/Objective